-During that time, the provisions of the Administrative Procedure Act relating to adjudication and judicial review have been little changed.
-Yet the regulatory and social welfare responsibilities of state government have broadened in ways unforeseen in 1945 and the scope of administrative adjudication is vastly greater now.
+During that time, the provisions of the Administrative Procedure Act relating to adjudication have been little changed.10 Yet the regulatory and social welfare responsibilities of state government have broadened in ways unforeseen in 1945 and the scope of administrative adjudication is vastly greater now.

-The California Administrative Procedure Act prescribes a single and unvarying mode of formal, trial-type adjudicatory procedure conducted by an independent hearing officer (administrative law judge) assigned by the Office of Administrative Hearings.
-11 The administrative law judge writes a proposed decision which the agency head can adopt, modify, or reject.
-12 There is little or no flexibility in the system to accommodate the many differing types of determinations an agency now may be required to make.
+The California Administrative Procedure Act prescribes a single and unvarying mode of formal, trial-type adjudicatory procedure conducted by an independent hearing officer (administrative law judge) assigned by the Office of Administrative Hearings.11 The administrative law judge writes a proposed decision which the agency head can adopt, modify, or reject.12 There is little or no flexibility in the system to accommodate the many differing types of determinations an agency now may be required to make.

-The Administrative Procedure Act covers only specified named agencies, and it covers only those functions required by the agency's organic statute.
-13 Many important California agencies are wholly
+The Administrative Procedure Act covers only specified named agencies, and it covers only those functions required by the agency's organic statute.13 Many important California agencies are wholly or largely uncovered by the adjudicative provisions of the act: the Public Utilities Commission, the Workers Compensation Appeals Board, the Coastal Commission, the State Board of Equalization, the Agricultural Labor Relations Board, the State Personnel Board, the